 I joined ENCAP in September 2016, before which I taught on the Englisches Seminar at Westfälische Wilhelms-Universität Münster.
 I completed my graduate studies at the University of Notre Dame, where I submitted a doctoral dissertation on Irish poetry and secularisation, with research funded by a Krause Fellowship from the American Conference of Irish Studies.

 While at Notre Dame, I also earned an MFA in Creative Writing and published my first collection of poetry, Imaginary Menagerie (Bloodaxe, 2011).
 My second collection of poetry, Insistence (Bloodaxe, 2018), benefited from a literature bursary from the Irish Arts Council.
 It was shortlisted for the T.S.
 Eliot Prize and the Irish Times Poetry Now Award.

-I am currently the holder of a Writer's Bursary from Literature Wales.
 I write frequently about poetry in publications such as the Dublin Review of Books, Poetry Ireland Review, The Critical Flame and The Stinging Fly, and travel widely to engage with audiences.
 I have participated in readings and festivals in South Bend, New York, Boston, Paris and throughout Ireland and Britain, and my work has been translated into Polish, Greek and Portuguese.

 Darcy, A. 2018.
 Insistence.
 Bloodaxe Books.

 Darcy, A and S.J.
 Fowler.
 2017.
 Subcritical Tests.
 Gorse Editions.